TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture: The Framework

-\myparagraph{Architectural optimizations.} For tabular datasets, the straightforward enhancements proposed in the previous sections are sufficient to achieve high accuracy.
-However, this is not the case for image datasets such as MNIST, CIFAR-10, and ImageNet.
+\paragraph{Architectural optimizations.} For tabular datasets, the enhancements just proposed are sufficient to achieve high accuracy.
+However, this is not the case for image datasets such as MNIST, CIFAR-10 and ImageNet.
 Therefore, we modify the general architecture of our model.
 Specifically, we use an architecture similar to the one presented for ImageNet in the original \ttnet paper.
 The limitation of our model is that it can see far in the spatial dimension but has limited representation in the channel dimension.
-To balance this property, we use three techniques: multi-headers , residual connections~\cite{he2016deep}, and channel shuffling~\cite{zhang2018shufflenet}.
+To balance this property, we use three techniques: multi-headers , residual connections~\citep{he2016deep}, and channel shuffling~\citep{zhang2018shufflenet}.
 We have a single layer composed of four different functions in parallel: one LTT block with a kernel size of (3,2) and group 1 (to see far in space and low in channel), one LTT block with a kernel size of (2,3) and group 1, one LTT block with a kernel size of 1 and 6 groups (to see low in space but high in channel representation), and an identity function (as a residual connection for stability).
-We tried with a second layer to increase accuracy, but with the current version of Concrete (without the support of multi-precision table lookups), this led to sub-optimal performance/accuracy trade-offs with a drastic increase in FHE inference time.
+We tried with a second layer to increase accuracy, but this led to sub-optimal performance/accuracy trade-offs with a drastic increase in FHE inference time.